 Better late than never, I'm finally getting around to sharing my family recipe for pizza rustica.
 (See also my family recipe for Italian Easter bread).

-Nowadays with a much smaller crowd (or, like this year and last, no crowd at all) the "regular size" pizza rustica will do just fine.
-Actually more than fine given that it certainly doesn't skimp on the servings!
+Now with a much smaller crowd (or, like this year and last, no crowd at all) the "regular size" pizza rustica will do just fine.

-Pizza Rustica, also known as Torta Pasqualina ("Easter Pie") or Pizza Gain/Pizzagaina, among other names, is a savory meat, cheese, and egg filled crusted pie traditionally served on Easter Sunday.
-Neapolitan in origin, this holiday dish is similar to a supersized quiche.
-It's assembled in a 9" springform pan to accommodate the extra height, and bakes up into quite a showstopper.
+Pizza Rustica, also known as Pizza Gain, Pizzagaina, or Torta Pasqualina ("Easter Pie") among other names, is a savory meat, cheese, and egg filled crusted pie traditionally served on Easter Sunday.
+Neapolitan in origin, this holiday dish is similar to a supersized quiche/cheesecake mashup with its own unique texture.
+It's assembled in a 9-inch springform pan to accommodate the extra height, and bakes up into quite a showstopper.

 As with many Italian recipes, this isn't the only way to make pizza rustica.
-The types of meat and cheeses used can vary, as can the sometimes addition of vegetables such as spinach.
-Just like in treats such as cucidati, everyone does it a little differently.
+The meats and cheeses used can vary, as can the sometimes addition of vegetables such as spinach.
+Just like in treats such as cucidati/cuccidati, everyone does it a little differently (even the spelling).

 It was interesting to research other takes on something I've been eating all my life.
-No way is wrong -- just don't eat it on Good Friday like a large online food publication suggests if you're abstaining from meat during Lent!
+No way is wrong, just don't eat it on Good Friday like a *large online food publication* suggests to do if you're abstaining from meat during Lent. 😉

 While this recipe is how my family makes it, I've noted below the different areas with wiggle room for you to make it your own.

-Eggs: You'll need nine large eggs here.
+- Eggs: You'll need nine.
 Six in the filling, two in the crust, and one for an egg wash.
 The eggs in the filling are separated, which helps produce a light and fluffy texture that isn't too dense at all.
-And while I'm not a pie crust wizard by any stretch of the imagination, the eggs in the crust help form a cohesive, not-too-sticky dough that handles beautifully.

-Cheeses: We have three!
-Ricotta, mozzarella, and Parmesan are all added to the pizza rustica filling.
+- Cheeses: Ricotta, mozzarella, and Parmesan are all added to the pizza rustica filling.
 I use whole milk ricotta here as it's creamier than part-skim and adds to the semi-luxe, special occasion food vibe.
 In place of Parmesan you can use Pecorino Romano or your preferred variety of hard Italian cheese you can grate.

-Meats: Here is where a lot of variation comes into play.
-My family always uses salami for pizza rustica, though other versions include other meats.
+- Meats: My family always uses salami for pizza rustica, though other versions include other meats.
 I've taken to including an equal mix of three salami products: hard salami, Genoa salami, and spicy sopressata.
 Twelve ounces of meat in total is recommended, so feel free to use just one or two salami varieties, or sub in portions of the following:

 - cooked and crumbled Italian sausage